 To fill your prescription, show your Humana Gold Plus Integrated Member ID Card at your network pharmacy.
 The network pharmacy will bill Humana Gold Plus Integrated for your covered prescription drug.
+You may need to pay the pharmacy a copay when you pick up your prescription.

-If you do not have your Member ID Card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you do not have your Member ID Card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information, or you can ask the pharmacy to look up your plan enrollment information.